-This is also done for official ESP8266 Software Serial library, see this pull request.
+I've done this also for official ESP8266 Software Serial library, see this pull request.

 Note that this implementation is only for ESP8266 based boards, and will not works with other Arduino boards.

 To detect an unknown baudrate of data coming into Serial use Serial.detectBaudrate(time_t timeoutMillis).
 This method tries to detect the baudrate for a maximum of timeoutMillis ms. It returns zero if no baudrate was detected, or the detected baudrate otherwise.
 The detectBaudrate() function may be called before Serial.begin() is called, because it does not need the receive buffer nor the SerialConfig parameters.